 Advise patients concerning the risk for severe hypersensitivity reactions due to XATMEP treatment.
 These can be fatal and may include severe dermatologic reactions such as toxic epidermal necrolysis, Stevens-Johnson syndrome, exfoliative dermatitis, and erythema multiforme.
 Advise patients to contact their healthcare provider for signs of a new or worsening rash [see WARNINGS AND PRECAUTIONS].

 Advise patients that there is a risk of secondary malignancies during or following treatment with XATMEP [see WARNINGS AND PRECAUTIONS].

-Advise females of reproductive potential of the potential risk to a fetus and to inform their healthcare provider of a known or suspected pregnancy [see BOXED WARNING, CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, Use In Specific Populations].
+Advise females of reproductive potential of the potential risk to a fetus and to inform their healthcare provider of a known or suspected pregnancy [see BOX WARNING, CONTRAINDICATIONS, WARNINGS AND PRECAUTIONS, Use In Specific Populations].